Ashwa2001/HPXNN/HPXNN_SOURCE_CODE/README.md

 ## Contents of the Directory

-This directory is has major sub-folders on which the results were based.
+This directory has major sub-folders on which HPX was tested.
 <ol>
     <li>Tensor Functions</li>
     <li>Optimization</li>